cityofaustin/Residential-Permitting/_project_steps/shed/apply.md

 ## How do I submit my application?

-Submit your complete permit application at&nbsp;[Residential Plan Review](/residential/resources/contact/#residential-plan-review).
-There are two ways to submit your application.&nbsp;
+Submit your complete permit application at [Residential Plan Review](/residential/resources/contact/#residential-plan-review).
+There are two ways to submit your application.

 * Sign up for intake in person at the QLess Kiosk.
 The kiosk is located within the Residential Plan Review Division.
 * You can also save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

 [Read more about signing up on QLess](/residential/residential-toolkit/sign-up-on-qless).

-### &nbsp;
+###